ROSEN, A TOP RANKED LAW FIRM, Encourages Alarum Technologies Ltd. Investors to Secure Counsel Before Important Deadline in Securities Class Action – ALAR

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Alarum Technologies Ltd. (NASDAQ: ALAR) between March 14, 2024 and August 26, 2024, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than April 15, 2025.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Alarum Technologies Ltd. (NASDAQ: ALAR) between March 14, 2024 and August 26, 2024, both dates inclusive (the “Class Period”), of the important April 15, 2025 lead plaintiff deadline.

 SO WHAT: If you purchased Alarum securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.